NVIDIA/grcuda/README.md

    export GRAALVM_DIR=`pwd`/graalvm-ce-java11-21.1.0
    ```

-2. Download the grCUDA JAR from [grcuda/releases](https://github.com/NVIDIA/grcuda/releases).
+2. Download the GrCUDA JAR from [grcuda/releases](https://github.com/NVIDIA/grcuda/releases).
 If using the official release, the latest features (e.g. the asynchronous scheduler) are not available.
 Instead, follow the guide below to install GrCUDA from the source code.

    ```console
    cd $GRAALVM_DIR/jre/languages